Intercept HTTP Requests

 The RequestLogger

-logs the following data about outgoing requests:
+logs the following request data:

-- The request’s target URL
+- The target URL

-- The request’s HTTP method
+- The HTTP method

 - The status code of the response